P05h/packagex/README.md

 Posh presents you with the all new packaged unblocker!!!!!!!!!!!!!!!

-Built in bare, and proxies you used to only be able to deploy with heroku an dreplit.
+Built in bare, and proxies you used to only be able to deploy with heroku and replit.
 Now you can deploy with vercel!!!!!!!!!!!!!!!!!!!!!!!!!!!